static-frame/static-frame/doc/source/new.rst

 0.3.3-dev
 --------------

+Improvements to all datetime64 based indicies.
+Added IndexSecond and IndexMillisecond.

+Index can now be constructed directly from an IndexHierarchy (resulting in an Index of tuples)

 Improvements to application of ellipsis when normalizing width in ``Display`` string representations.

 ``Frame.values`` now always returns a 2D NumPy array.